malachi-iot/embr-coap/src/exp/retry/README.md

 ## Detail

+Code here need not be absolutely specific to retry - its focus is reusability in the context of retry.
 ### Requirements

-Code in this folder refers to the bibliography in this README
+Code in this folder refers to the bibliography in this README Due to complexity of retry and scheduling, c++11 is required

 ## Bibliography